 - Data about you is used to manage national screening campaigns such as ‘Flu, Cervical Cytology (smear tests), Breast Cancer Screening and Diabetes Prevention.

 - Data about you, usually anonymised, is used to manage the NHS and make payments.

 - We share information when the law requires us to do, for instance when we are inspected or reporting certain illnesses or safeguarding vulnerable people.

 - Your data is used to check the quality of care provided by the NHS.

-For more detailed information, including the lawful basis for processing your data under the General Data Protection Regulations (2018), please see the individual privacy notices which can be found below or by asking at reception.
+For more detailed information, including the lawful basis for processing your data under the General Data Protection Regulations (2016), please see the privacy notice which can be found below or by asking at reception.

 Patients have the right to object to information they provide in confidence being disclosed to a third party in a form that identifies them, even if that third party is someone who might provide essential healthcare.

 Patients have the right to see their medical records.
 Where additional copies of records are requested, a fee will be charged in accordance with the Act.